Rising Leader Series: Week 9 - Spirit Oil

 For the past three weeks we have explored fire, wind and water– the first three of the four symbols of the Holy Spirit.
 Now we turn to the fourth symbol– oil.
 God anoints us with the oil of belief, the oil of healing and the oil of leadership consecration.
 And then He shares His holy oil as fuel for our holy fire, igniting us with love, lighting our journey, and so completing the circle.

 I admit that, for me at least, embracing this fourth symbol of the Holy Spirit requires a bigger leap of faith than does fire, wind and water.
 I didn’t grow up having ointment placed on my forehead.
-But as I ponder it more, I sense that the metaphor of anointing conveys honor and respect.
+Not until I fell in love with and married an Irish Catholic, and became one (Catholic, not Irish).
+But as I ponder it more, I see how the metaphor of anointing conveys honor and respect.
 The Bible tells us that God anoints us.
 And that blows my mind.
 How can it be that the God of all creation would stoop to honor and respect me so, especially in such a tangible way?
 It is I who am called to honor and respect Him.
 What kind of love is this?

 And yet we learn that Spirit God does indeed anoint us in the oil of belief: